Should I have pet insurance?

 I have included several useful websites below which will hopefully help you to make good decisions.

-I have done research and spoken with pet owners, including a cat adoption manager, so that you’ll have a good idea of whether you should go ahead with getting pet insurance.
+I have done the research and spoken with pet owners, including a cat adoption manager, so that you’ll be able to make good decisions.

 I have presented them in the form of case studies below: